apollo

 How does the drug interact with Robinaxol D Tablet:

-Taking Dasatinib together with Robinaxol D Tablet may increase the risk of bleeding.
+Coadministration of Robinaxol D Tablet with fondaparinux may increase the risk of bleeding.

 How to manage the interaction:

-There may be a possible interaction between Robinaxol D Tablet and Dasatinib but they can be taken together if a doctor has prescribed them.
-However, consult a doctor immediately if you experience dizziness, red or black, tarry stools, or severe headaches.
-Do not discontinue any medications without consulting a doctor.
+There may be a possible interaction between Robinaxol D Tablet and Fondaparinux when taken together, but they can be taken together if your doctor has prescribed them.
+However, if you experience bleeding, severe back pain, dizziness, black or red stools, severe headache, weakness, and vomiting contact your doctor immediately.
+Do not stop using any medications without first talking to your doctor.

 Severe